Mines in the Battle of Messines (1917): Battle: 7 June 1917

 That the detonations were not simultaneous enhanced their effect on the German troops.
 Strange acoustic effects also added to the panic – German troops on Hill 60 thought that the Kruisstraat and Spanbroekmolen mines were under Messines village, which was well behind the front line, while some British troops thought that they were German counter-mines going off under the British support trenches.
-The combined explosion is considered to have killed more people than any other non-nuclear man-made explosion in history; it killed approximately 10,000 German soldiers between Ypres and Ploegsteert.
-The historian Simon Jones challenged the death toll of the mines using primary sources and suggested that the mine explosions killed hundreds of German troops and that the 10,000 was the 21-day casualty total ending on 10 June, 7,200 of whom were captured by the British, recorded in Der Weltkrieg, the German official history, mistakenly taken by British writers to be the result of the mine explosions.
+The combined explosion is considered to have killed more people than any other non-nuclear, man-made explosion in history.
+Although 10,000 casualties were reported on 10 June, 21 days after the explosion, the historian, Simon Jones, challenged the death toll of the mines using primary sources and suggested that the mine explosions killed no more than 500 German troops and that 7,344 were taken prisoner.
+The report of 10,000 casualties originates from Der Weltkrieg, the German official history, mistakenly taken by British writers to be the result of the mine explosions.

 Aftermath

-Two days after the battle, the Gruppe Wijtschate commander General Maximilian von Laffert was sacked.
-(He died of a heart attack eleven days later.)
-The German official history, Der Weltkrieg (volume XII, 1939), placed the mines, which were unprecedented in size and number, second in a list of five reasons for the German defeat.
-In an after-action report, Laffert wrote that had the extent of the mine danger been suspected, a withdrawal from the front trench system to the Sonne Line, half-way between the first and second positions, would have been ordered before the attack, since the cost inflicted on the British by having to fight for the ridge justified its retention.
+Two days after the battle, the Gruppe Wijtschate commander, General Maximilian von Laffert, was sacked and died of a heart attack eleven days later.
+The German official history, Der Weltkrieg (volume XII, 1939) placed the mines, which were unprecedented in size and number, second in a list of five reasons for the German defeat.
+In an after-action report, Laffert wrote that had the extent of the mine danger been suspected, a withdrawal from the front trench system to the Sonne Line (half-way between the first and second positions) would have been ordered before the attack, since the cost inflicted on the British by having to fight for the ridge justified its retention.
 In 1929, Hermann von Kuhl lamented the failure to overrule the 4th Army commanders on 30 April and prevent "one of the worst tragedies of the war".